Medically reviewed by Drugs.com. Last updated on May 8, 2019.

 Documentation of allergenic cross-reactivity corticosteroids is limited.
 However, because of similarities in chemical structure and/or pharmacologic actions, the possibility of cross-sensitivity cannot be ruled out with certainty.

-Corticosteroid responsive dermatoses: Adults: Cream, ointment, lotion: Apply 2 to 3 times daily sparingly.
+Corticosteroid responsive dermatoses: Topical: Cream, ointment, lotion: Apply 2 to 3 times (2 to 4 times [Tridesilon cream]) daily sparingly.
 Therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary.

 For topical use only; not for oral, ophthalmic, or intravaginal use.
 For use on the face, dispense desonide in hands and gently massage into affected areas of the face; for areas other than the face, desonide may be dispensed directly on the affected area.
 Wash hands after use (unless hands are part of the treatment area).
 Do not use on open wounds; apply sparingly using smallest amount needed to adequately cover the affected area.
 Use of occlusive dressings is not recommended; do not use in the treatment of diaper dermatitis.
 Avoid contact with eyes or other mucous membranes.

 Foam, lotion: Shake well before use.
+Dispense by inverting can upside down (upright actuation will cause loss of propellant).
 Foam is flammable; patients should not smoke during or immediately following application.

 Gel: Should not be used on the underarm or groin areas of pediatric patients.